bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 --- abstract

-This memo specifies a preliminary version ("draft00", "v3.02")
+This memo specifies a preliminary version (XXX)
     of Kyber, an IND-CCA2 secure Key Encapsulation Method.

 --- middle